Updated: 03-Mar-25 10:36 ET

 Highlights

-- The September ISM Manufacturing Index checked in at 47.2% (Briefing.com consensus 47.7%), unchanged from August.
-The dividing line between expansion and contraction is 50.0%, so the September reading suggests the pace of contraction in the manufacturing sector was the same as the prior month.
+- The dividing line between expansion and contraction is 50.0%, so the February reading suggests manufacturing sector activity decelerated versus the prior month.

 Key Factors